Swift-Deeply/FileManager-in-SwiftUI/README.md

 # FileManager in SwiftUI
 Explore store data in SwiftUI

-* What's FileManager?
+* Create a New Project
-* How to Use FileManager in SwiftUI?
+* Preparing DataStore Class
-* Use FileManager on a Simple SwiftUI Project
+* Creating Custom Alert Object

-You can find the article of this repo [here](https://betterprogramming.pub/filemanager-in-swiftui-44bc0f33995e).
+* Preparing the UI

-This repo includes the playground designed similar to the article.
+You can find the article of this repo [here](https://betterprogramming.pub/crate-custom-alert-object-in-swiftui-bddf98923a1).

 If you have problems or questions, you can email me at <contact.canbalkaya@gmail.com>.